mvolkmann/web-app-state-management/web-app-state-mgmt.md

 In standard Redux this is done in the `mapStateToProps` function.
-But that function is passed the entire state and typically uses destructuring to pull on the properties of interest.
+But that function is passed the entire state and typically uses destructuring to pull out the properties of interest.
 It can be simplified by supporting a `watch` function that accepts a component and a mapping of desired property names to paths within the state.